Protect Yourself – Updated April 2026

 Ask for help early — do not wait

-If you feel gambling is starting to take over control, do not hesitate to seek help.
-The earlier you act, the easier it is to get the problem under control.
-Contact BeGambleAware, talk to someone you trust, or consider GamStop.
-It is a strength to ask for help, not a weakness.
+If gambling is starting to feel out of control, don't hesitate to seek help.
+The earlier you act, the easier it is to regain control.
+Call 1-866-531-2600 (free, 24/7) or register for iGO self-exclusion.
+Asking for help is a strength, not a weakness.